Blood Meridian: Gnosticism

 The second of the three epigraphs which introduce the novel, taken from the Christian theosophist Jakob Böhme, has incited varied discussion.
 The quote from Boehme is:

 It is not to be thought that the life of darkness is sunk in misery and lost as if in sorrowing.
 There is no sorrowing.
 For sorrow is a thing that is swallowed up in death, and death and dying are the very life of the darkness.

-No specific conclusions have been reached about its interpretation nor relevance to the novel.
 Critics agree that there are Gnostic elements in Blood Meridian, but they disagree on the precise meaning and implication of those elements.

 Leo Daugherty argues that "Gnostic thought is central to Cormac McCarthy's Blood Meridian", (Daugherty, 122) specifically the Persian-Zoroastrian-Manichean branch of Gnosticism.
 He describes the novel as a "rare coupling of Gnostic 'ideology' with the 'affect' of Hellenic tragedy by means of depicting how power works in the making and erasing of culture, and of what the human condition amounts to when a person opposes that power and thence gets introduced to fate."
-Daugherty sees Holden as an archon and the kid as a "failed pneuma."
-He says that the kid feels a "spark of the alien divine."
+Daugherty sees Holden as an archon and the kid as a "failed pneuma" who feels a "spark of the alien divine."

 Daugherty further contends that the violence of the novel can best be understood through a Gnostic lens.
 "Evil" as defined by the Gnostics was a far larger, more pervasive presence in human life than the rather tame and "domesticated" Satan of Christianity.
 As Daugherty writes, "For [Gnostics], evil was simply everything that is, with the exception of bits of spirit imprisoned here.
 And what they saw is what we see in the world of Blood Meridian."

-However, Barcley Owens argues that while there are undoubtedly Gnostic qualities to the novel, Daugherty's arguments are "ultimately unsuccessful," because Daugherty fails to adequately address the pervasive violence and because he overstates the kid's goodness.
+However, Barcley Owens argues that while there are undoubtedly Gnostic qualities to the novel, Daugherty's arguments are "ultimately unsuccessful," because Daugherty fails to adequately address the pervasive violence and overstates the kid's moral goodness.

+Heraclitean philosophy

+In his notes for the first draft of Blood Meridian, McCarthy recorded a quotation from the pre-Socratic philosopher Heraclitus and indicated that Judge Holden's statements on war, such as "war is god" or "war is the truest form of divination" were a rewriting and articulation of the quoted fragment.
+Heraclitus' Fragment 53 reads "War [pólemos in the original Greek, also translated as 'strife' or 'conflict'] is father of all and king of all; and some he manifested as gods, some as men; some he made slaves, some free".

+Ian Alexander Moore argues that the judge's Heraclitean philosophy presents a "coherent, if disquieting metaphysics" in which "Being is itself warfare," and that the kid's downfall stems from his "clemency" and refusal to attune himself to this "polemic nature of reality."
+Moore also identifies the appearance of other Heraclitean fragments throughout the novel, such as "fire as both one and all, the holiness of war as inherently just, and the oneness of the straight and winding way."